kbuckler/solidus_spina/README.md

 In addition to referencing arbitrary Solidus products, you may also create complete Spina pages for Solidus products in your store.
 This allows for deeply structured content related to your Solidus product catalog.
 This is a one-to-one reference between a product and a structured content page in Spina.

-In your Spina them, this is accomplished by adding a new resource and view template to your theme.
+In your Spina theme, this is accomplished by adding a new resource and view template to your theme.
+By default, your theme file is located at `config/initializers/default/theme.rb`.

 The resource: